-The National Museum of the U.S. Army recently accepted into its collection a rare and intriguing artifact—a battle-battered Chinese bugle.
+The National Museum of the U.S. Army has in its collection a rare and intriguing artifact—a battle-battered Chinese bugle.
 It is a relic of a forgotten battlefield and a forgotten conflict.
-Don Treadwell, a retired Army veteran who served in the 5th Regimental Combat Team (RCT) during the Korean War, recently donated the bugle used by Chinese communist forces during the siege of Outpost Harry.
+Don Treadwell, a retired Army veteran who served in the 5th Regimental Combat Team (RCT) during the Korean War, donated the bugle used by Chinese communist forces during the siege of Outpost Harry.

 Outpost Harry was a United Nations base situated sixty miles north of Seoul.
 It stood on the most direct route to the South Korean capital and was therefore highly prized by communist forces.
 Harry became the scene of intense fighting during June 10-18, 1953, when a division of Chinese soldiers tried to capture the garrison.
 As Treadwell reminisced, “the peace talks were in progress” and capturing Outpost Harry would give North Korea more territory to claim as its own when a demilitarized zone (DMZ) was established after the war.